christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 They contain the `ip`, `bridge`, `arp`, `tc` and `ss` terminal programs, among other.<br />
 Say, for example, you want to connect two PCs with a single Ethernet cable and connect via SSH from one PC to the other.
 In such a setup you typically don't have a DHCP server automatically configuring this network.
-That's what a dedicated consumer router would do, which is why connecting two PCs to a consumer route *just works*.
+That's what a dedicated off-the-shelf router would do, which is why connecting two PCs to a consumer route *just works*.
 To fill this gap you could host a DHCP server yourself or use the iproute2 tools.
 The tools allow you to assign static IPs to both PCs network links and configure IP routes; doing parts manually that DHCP would have done.<br />
 Notice the word *static*;